crowdwave/serve_swagger/README.md

 # serve_swagger
 Use Swagger API JSON to create Falcon REST APIs.

-A complete working REST API server in 57 lines of code.
+petstore.py - a complete working REST API server in 57 lines of code.

 This is intended just as a proof of concept/technology demo.
 It is based on Swagger PetStore REST API.